moturoa/shintoviz/README.md

 The `shintoviz` package can be used either to make static plots in any medium (a markdown document, a script, or a shiny application), or to make opinionated plot widgets for inclusion in shinto applications.

-The first step - which is outside of `shintoviz` - is to prepare the data for plotting.
-For a simple bar chart, data often need to be summarized in a single metric per group level.
+The first step - which is still under development - is to prepare the data for plotting.

+For now, the user has to prepare the data beforehand.
+For a simple bar chart, data typically need to be summarized in a single metric per group level.
 Write your own methods to make these tables for plotting.
 Take a close look at the examples to see what the data should look like for a given custom plot.

 In the examples below I use the following example data: